DBCDK/OpenSearch-webservice/README.md

 to use the Datawell called `fbstest`.
 The output from the log files will be shown in your console.

+## Connecting to the Server Using a Browser

 To connect to the server, you will have to ask docker for the port for the system, like this:

 ```bash